Gates-Of-Time/FVProject-Quests/README.md

 # FVProject Quests
 These are the quest files for [The Firionia Vie Project](https://fvproject.com/) emulated server.
-These quest scripts cover "Classic" EverQuest, prior to any expansion content.
+These quest scripts cover Original EverQuest, as well as a portion of Kunark content that we have released.

 ## Closed Source
 These quest scripts are closed source.
 All rights are reserved.